 In Austria, cryptocurrencies initially caused quite a headache for financial market regulators, in particular as no statutory definition of cryptocurrencies existed.
-Meanwhile, different definitions emerged that are used in the crypto space, such as "virtual currency", "cryptocurrency", "crypto-asset", "coin" or "token".
+Meanwhile different definitions emerged that are used in the crypto space, such as "virtual currency", "cryptocurrency", "cryptoasset", "coin" or "token".
 However, currently there is only one legal definition for the term "virtual currency", which was introduced by the 5th Money Laundering Directive (see Article 3 (18) (EU) 2018/843).
 According to this, virtual currencies are defined as "a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored and traded electronically".
-MiCAR will introduce a new definition of "crypto-asset" (based on the latest draft available, being "a digital representation of value or rights which may be transferred and stored electronically, using distributed ledger technology or similar technology").

 In addition to this, there are no cryptocurrencies or fintech-specific laws or regulations that have currently been enacted.
 Irrespective of the foregoing, according to the Austrian regulator, the FMA, cryptocurrencies are typically characterised as follows: